vansky/vansky.github.io/index.md

 ### Recent News

+Aug 26: Timkey and van Schijndel (2021) accepted at EMNLP: We show that pre-trained language models consistently develop rogue dimensions that operate at bizarrely inflated scales and track relatively uninteresting phenomena (e.g., time since last punctuation mark).
+The inflated scale distorts similarity estimates and makes cosine a poor measure of similarity.
+We introduce a very simple method to correct for the issue that retains all information in the model and requires no retraining.

+July 26: [Ryb and van Schijndel (2021)](/assets/pdf/ryb_vanschijndel-2021-cstfrs.pdf): Studies symbolic reasoning in BERT.

 June 25: [Cognitive Science paper](/assets/pdf/vanschijndel_linzen-2021-cogscij.pdf) finally published!\
 We show that surprisal (or more generally, single-stage prediction models) can only explain the existence of garden path effects in reading times, not the magnitude of the effects themselves.
 Suggests the existence of explicit repair mechanisms are involved during garden path processing.